Canada's Best Home Phone Plans 2023

 The disadvantages include:

-- If power or internet goes out so does your phone
+- If power or the internet goes out so does your phone

 - Less-accurate location information when you call 911

-- Sound quality and latency can suffer with network congestion
+- Sound quality and latency can suffer from network congestion

 If you want to take advantage of IP telephony you'll need:

 - A VoIP subscription: these plans are usually less expensive than comparable traditional offers.